Death By Dark Chocolate Filled Cupcakes

 Assembling your Cupcakes:

 1. Cut out the center of each cupcake and reserve the removed cake.
-Spoon about a teaspoon of the ganache into each hole and replace the cut out cake.
+Spoon about a tsp of the ganache into each hole and replace the cut out cake.
 Don’t press down because you want your filling to remain in one place!

 2. Fit a piping bag with your favorite tip, fill and frost!